TrotylTN/xFS/testcase.md

 2018-04-25 00:06:43.194056: Local client socket cannot be initialized Failed to download, see logs for details
 ~~~
-Though Client 3 knew that there were 4 nodes have this file, but it cannot get them because we've closed all of them.
-It tried all the nodes (4 nodes) and found there's no successful connection, then told user 'Failed to download'
+Though Client 3 acknowledged that there were 4 nodes had this file, but it could not fetch them because we'd closed all of them.
+It tried all the nodes (4 nodes) and found there's no successful connection, then told user 'Failed to download'.